Zint Barcode Generator and Zint Barcode Studio User Manual

 }

-Note that when using the API, the input data is assumed to be 8-bit binary unless the input_mode variable in the zint_symbol structure is set - see 5.10 Setting the Input Mode for details.
+Note that when using the API, the input data is assumed to be 8-bit binary unless the input_mode member of the zint_symbol structure is set - see 5.11 Setting the Input Mode for details.

 5.3 Encoding and Printing Functions in Depth